oci-landing-zones/terraform-oci-core-landingzone/templates/standalone-three-tier-vcn-custom/README.md

 # CIS Landing Zone With Standalone Custom VCN Template

-This example shows how to deploy a CIS compliant landing zone using [OCI Core Landing Zone](../../) configuration.
+This template shows how to deploy a CIS compliant landing zone using [OCI Core Landing Zone](../../) configuration.

 In this template, a single custom three-tier VCN is deployed.
 The following VCN parameters are customized:
   - VCN name, CIDR blocks and DNS name.